nicolas-goeman/beetroots/mermaid/beetroots_hierarchical.md

 For the moment we do not introduce the kernel point of view in which the sampler is given kernels.
 We will keep  the current kernel $K$, i.e. combination of a PMALA kernel $K_1$ and a MTM $K_2$.
 We will use a kernel $K$ for each variable we are sampling from.
 In the future we would like to be able to send a single kernel to the sampler so that this one is not overloaded and remains a simple object.
 What we are doing currently is in a sense implementing a Gibbs sampler which could be made of single distribution if we provide a single distribution.
 In that case it is therefore just a single kernel $K$.

+## How to incorporate the Hierarchical sampler?

+### 1. Kernel partially hard-coded in the ```Sampler``` object (current approach):
+  * Probably easier to implement first
+  * Would still require some effort to change the way we run the MCMC (setup process, e.g. ```Simulation``` and ```RunMCMC``` object). ```.yaml``` simulation files have parameters that are 'posterior approach dependent'.
+  * See the ```Sampler``` object as Gibbs sampler where each conditional distribution is sampled using a composition of PMALA and a MTM kernel.
+There might be a single conditional distribution.
+In this special case it boils down to the original problem of having a single target distribution, typically a classical posterior distribution.
+  * This is partially implemented in the ```hierarchical_sampler``` branch of Pierre's repository.
+The main issue is more about the terminology and we need to think about to generalize it to possible other hierarchical models.

+### 2. Kernel view:
+  * The sampler is just a loop.
+  * We provide the ```Sampler``` object a kernel built upstream.
+  * There is a big work in redifining how do we instantiate all the objects.
+  * It is the user's reponsability to provide a target distribution that contains the necessary methods for the kernel.
+  * The problem in this approach is that the kernel becomes a huge object.
+We just transfer the issues from the sampler to the kernel.

+### Choice!

+We have decided to go with the **first option** in order to have something that could run in the time of the internship.
+It is also not sure yet how the second part will be shared across all projects so we won't dive into it too fast.
+We will describe here under how we plan/try to implement this approach in a generic manner.

+By generic we mean a hierarchical sampler that could be used with several hierarchical models.
 ## Global

 In the following diagram, classes in green represent classes that were not present in the initial code structure and that were added for the sake of generalization.